 The first book Gadino worked on was An Idol For Others.
-After that, he created the cover art for the popular romantic series about Peter and Charlie.
+After that, he created cover art for the popular romantic series about Peter and Charlie.
 The Lord Won’t Mind portrayed two men gazing at each other, with their hands about to touch.

 These controversial images showed Gadino’s keen aptitude for “kitschy” yet erotic paintings.

 The revolutionary Merrick covers catapulted Gadino to the forefront of New York’s art scene.